Association of Georgia Klans: Voter intimidation

 In the 1948 election the AGK used intimidation tactics to discourage black voters.
 In Wrightsville 300 robed klansmen paraded in the street before the Democratic primary and burned a 15 ft cross on the county courthouse lawn.
 Grand Dragon Green condemned President Harry S. Truman's civil rights policies and told the crowd "whenever the Negro takes a place at the side of a white man through the force of federal bayonets, blood will flow in the streets".
 None of the 241 qualified black voters voted in the next day's Democratic primary.
 In Swainsboro, Mount Vernon and Jeffersonville cross burnings, threatening letters and the distribution of coffins marked "KKK" convinced black voters to stay at home.
 Green was rewarded by being appointed a lieutenant colonel and aide-de-camp of the Governor.

 Relationships with other groups

-Despite sharing the antisemitic and anti-black beliefs of the Columbians, Inc., also based in Atlanta, the two groups did not necessarily get along.
+Despite sharing the antisemitic and anti-black beliefs of the Neo-Nazi Columbians, Inc., also based in Atlanta, the two groups did not necessarily get along.
 One of the reasons Klan attorney Morgan Belser gave for the AGKs attempt to reactivate its charter was to squelch attempts by the Columbians or other "radical groups" to appropriate the Klans name.
 When a Columbian attempted to assassinate journalist Stetson Kennedy in an Atlanta courtroom in 1947, it was a fellow Klansmen, Ira Jett, who knocked the would be attacker out of the way.